 People decide to open emails based on the sender and the subject line.
 Your subject line should tell your team members what the email is about.
 Stick to the topic of the message.
 They will understand what the email is about, and the subject line will be the way in which messages back and forth can be found at a later date.

 If your subject line is something like, “Things we need to remember,” then no one will remember what that was about when they try to retrieve it.
 On the other hand, if your email says something like, “Important deadlines as of June 27th,” there is no mistaking what the subject is.

 There is no need to waste words or a reader’s time with pleasantries.
 Instead, open the email body with a type of thesis statement – maybe 20 words or so, stating exactly what the message is about.

 Then get right to the point with instructions and then a call to action.

 Your recipients are in a hurry and, as a result of our digital world, quite impatient.

 They prefer to skim materials rather than read paragraphs of content.
 Use visuals, bullet points, and, as mentioned earlier, links or attachments for further details.

 6. Be Clear and Simple in Style

-You are not writing an academic paper and you are not preparing a report for shareholders.
-You are writing to your team and you should have a personal relationship with them.
+You are not writing an academic paper or preparing a report for shareholders.
+You are writing to your team and should have a personal relationship with them.